smartpricing/ccv1-rules/README.md

 ### 1. Create the VM on DO

-The first step is to upload your public ssh key on DO (who has already done it, this step is not mandatory):
+The first step is to upload your public ssh key on DO (for who has already an ssh key on DO, this step is not mandatory):

 ```sh
 export DIGITALOCEAN_TOKEN=XXX # I will provide the token